 Depending on the breed you crossed your doggo with, you may even get other exotic colors!
 Again, don’t fall for all this false advertising about Maltese of colors other than white being rare purebreds!

-Long story short, there are no such things as purebred black Maltese but you can find crossbred Maltese that may be black thanks to the non-Maltese side of the family.
+Long story short, there are no such things as purebred black or brown Maltese but you can find crossbred Maltese that may be black or brown thanks to the non-Maltese side of the family.
 Therefore, advertisements for black Maltese puppies should be thoroughly checked out; generally, the cross breeder wants to trap unknowing people.